Data privacy statement

 At Inflo we are committed to protect and respect your privacy in compliance with data protection regulation, including the EU’s General Data Protection Regulation (GDPR).
-This privacy statement explains when and why we collect personal information, how we use it, the conditions under which we may disclose it to others and how we keep it secure.
-This Privacy Statement applies to the use of the subscription services provided by us to you via the platform.
+This privacy statement explains when and why we collect personal information, how we use it, the conditions under which we may disclose it to others, and how we keep it secure.

 Who are we?

-Inflo provides next generation financial analysis technology as a service to support accounting firms’ audit and consultancy services.
+Inflo provides next generation financial analysis technology as a service to support accounting firms’ professional services.
 Inflo products deliver the ability to extract data from the accounting system of an organisation, providing accountants with a broad range of financial analysis to interpret.

 Why do we collect and use personal data?

-Inflo processes data extracted from accounting systems on your behalf as instructed by you within the contract.
-We use this customer input data to calculate KPIs and statistics which are provided to you and your users.
-This data is also anonymised and aggregated before being stored for benchmarking purposes, for example, to compare profit margins with businesses in the same industry (customers are able to opt out of benchmarking when they join Inflo if they do not wish their data to be used in this way.)
+Inflo processes data extracted from accounting systems on your behalf as instructed by you within our agreement.
+We use this input data to calculate KPIs and statistics which are provided to you and your users.
+This data is also anonymised, aggregated and used to generate benchmarking statistics, for example, to compare profit margins with businesses in the same industry (end clients are able to opt out of benchmarking when they join Inflo if they do not wish their data to be used in this way.)
 Inflo’s data wizard within the Request & Share module is designed to extract only general ledger transaction records based on parameters specified by the user.

-Inflo also stores files requested from end clients by accounting firms to support audit procedures via the Request & Share module.
-Information to be shared in this way is specified by the accounting firm.
+Inflo also stores files requested from end clients by accounting firms to support accounting procedures via the Request & Share module.
+Information shared in this way is specified by the accounting firm.

 This information may include personal data where this has been included by end clients in general ledger transaction records (e.g. transaction descriptions) and files (e.g. payroll records).
 This data is only used to perform our obligations to you under the contract.